wspotter/AlphaOmega/README.md

 2. **Chatterbox TTS** - Requires Python 3.11+ environment

 **All other services run locally:**
-- OpenWebUI, Ollama, Agent-S, mcpart, mcpo all run as native processes
+- OpenWebUI, Ollama, Agent-S, and the unified MCP tool server (mcpart via mcpo on port 8002) all run as native processes

 See [`DOCKER_POLICY.md`](DOCKER_POLICY.md) for the complete policy and reasoning.